Hip Dysplasia in Bulldogs and French Bulldogs

 Is your bulldog suffering?

 Should you consider surgery?

 Bulldog hip joint articulation is often described as a “ball & socket” type joint, the femoral head is the BALL and the pelvis acetabulum is the SOCKET.
 Bulldog hip laxity, subluxation, and dysplasia are noted when the femoral head coverage is inadequate.
-It can happen due to a shallow hip socket, to a short femoral neck, to an abnormal femoral head or/and due to abnormal soft tissue, and ligaments attachments.
+It can happen due to a shallow hip socket, a short femoral neck, an abnormal femoral head, and/or abnormal soft tissue and ligaments attachments.

-GENETICS & ENVIRONMENT: Bulldog and French bulldog hip dysplasia are multifactorial and polygenetic, thus the disease outcome and severity depend on the interaction between your bulldog genetic susceptibility and exposure to environmental stressors.
+GENETICS & ENVIRONMENT: Bulldog and French bulldog hip dysplasia are multifactorial and polygenetic, thus, the disease’s outcome and severity depend on the interaction between your bulldog’s genetic susceptibility and exposure to environmental stressors.

 1. Abnormal collagen and fiber development in the joint capsule and ligament of the femoral head.

 2. Abnormal endochondral ossification of the acetabulum resulting in joint incongruency.

 Dr. Kraemer’s V4B Hip Dysplasia in Bulldogs and French Bulldogs MAINTENANCE:

 - DIET: quality, nutritious, low-calorie diet.
 Special “large breed” formulated puppy food (English bulldogs).